Library News Archive From December 2025

 Respond to the 2025 Berkeley Tenant & Landlord Rent Registry Survey by December 14 to help guide Rent Board services.

-No experience with the Rent Registry is needed - if you have not used the Rent Registry, they would like to hear why.
+No experience with the Rent Registry is needed.
+If you have not used the Rent Registry, they would like to hear why.
 If you have, they would like to learn what is or is not working for you.

-From our City Of Berkeley partners: Parks, Rec & Waterfront
+From our City of Berkeley partners: Parks, Rec & Waterfront

 Pardon Our Dust